 Douglas Henry is Associate Dean and Associate Professor of Philosophy in the Honors College.
-He has taught students in all four of the Honors College programs in courses covering everything from Homer's Illiad to twenty-first-century great books such as Marilynne Robinson's Gilead and Cormac McCarthy's Road.
+He holds a BA in religion from Oklahoma Baptist University and an MA and PhD in philosophy from Vanderbilt University.
+Professor Henry enjoys introducing students to his area of specialization, classical Greek philosophy, and he especially delights in helping students explore the artful interplay of drama and dialectic in Plato’s dialogues.
+He has taught students in all four of the Honors College programs in courses covering everything from Homer's Iliad to twenty-first-century great books such as Marilynne Robinson's Gilead and Cormac McCarthy's Road.

-In addition to research interests in ancient philosophy and in ethics, Henry’s scholarly essays have taken up the problem of evil as well as the history, philosophy, and theology of Christian higher education.
-His published work has addressed such varied writers as Plato, Boethius, Walker Percy, John Paul II, and Benedict XVI and diverse topics including divine hiddenness, doubt, freedom, hope, and love.
-Dr. Henry has co-edited three books: Faithful Learning and the Christian Scholarly Vocation (Eerdmans, 2003), Christianity and the Soul of the University: Faith as a Foundation for Intellectual Community (Baker Academic, 2005), and The Schooled Heart: Moral Formation in American Higher Education (Baylor University Press, 2007).
+Dr. Henry’s scholarly work has addressed such varied writers as Plato, Boethius, John Bunyan, Iris Murdoch, Walker Percy, John Paul II, and Benedict XVI and diverse topics including allegory, divine hiddenness, doubt, freedom, hope, and love.
+He also has great interest in church-related higher education, and he has co-edited three books on the subject: Faithful Learning and the Christian Scholarly Vocation (Eerdmans, 2003), Christianity and the Soul of the University: Faith as a Foundation for Intellectual Community (Baker Academic, 2005), and The Schooled Heart: Moral Formation in American Higher Education (Baylor University Press, 2007).